 You're a new Advertiser with Google Ads (formerly Google Adwords).

-Excitedly, you open your shiny new Google Ad account, Slap in a few relevant keywords, create your first Ad, decide how much you want to pay, and Bob's your uncle.
+Excitedly, you open your shiny new Google Ad account, Slap in a few relevant keyword types, create your first Ad, decide how much you want to pay, and Bob's your uncle.

-At least Google makes it sound that simple, especially if you're a new to all that kind of stuff, but trust me it's a little more complicated than that.
+At least Google makes it sound that simple, especially if you're new to all that kind of stuff, but trust me, it's a little more complicated than that.

-Even if you don't do it yourself, we think you savvy business owners need to know a little about advertising with Google, so you don't end up pouring your hard earned cash down the drain.
-We've seen it happen and it makes us sad.
+Even if you don't do it yourself, we think you savvy business owners need to know a little about advertising with Google, so you don't pour your hard-earned cash down the drain.
+We've seen it happen, and it makes us sad.

-Advertising on Google is a two way street between advertiser and the consumer.
+Advertising on Google is a two way street between advertisers and the consumer.
 Google wants to create the best experience for both sides.

-With a bit of know-how, and a sprinkle of magic, Google Ads makes this possible for everyone, with an auction based bidding strategy.
-So without further ado, let's get on with explaining how it all ticks.
+With a bit of know-how and a sprinkle of magic, Google Ads makes this possible for everyone with an auction-based bidding strategy.
+So without further ado, let's explain how it all ticks.

 Let's dig a little deeper into the process.

 The auction determines the cost-per-click and the ad position on the page.
 It uses a Factor called Ad-Rank.